gearglow/ReptiliaWithATwist/The List.md

 "Potter!"
 He blustered, banging open the door to their compartment.
 "Um..."

-Elysia stood, and prowled to the door.
+Elysia stood, and stalked to the door.
 Draco gulped.

 "Hello, *Draco,*" She growled.
 She ran a finger across his jaw, channeling a Jelly-Legs Jinx.
 He flushed as his knees gave out and he tumbled out into the hallway, knocking over Crabbe and Goyle.
 Elysia smirked, slammed the door shut, and locked it with several locking charms.
 "Goodbye, Draco!"